 Telford Veterinary Hospital is proud to share that we have successfully completed our Fear Free Practice Certification!
-Our entire staff has been Fear Free Certified, including doctors, nurses, and reception.
-We are excited for the care we will be able to provide now that our full team has completed the program!
+Our entire staff has been Fear Free Certified, including doctors, nurses, and receptionists.
+We are excited about the care we will be able to provide now that our full team has completed the program!

 Key Message From Our Practice

 Our hospital has a consistent approach to handling and treating our patients: everyone is practicing Fear Free techniques with every patient at every visit.

 We strive to turn around any negative experiences your pet may have had at vets in the past.
 Creating more positives than negatives at every visit will eventually overturn the “bad things happen here” mentality into “this place is fun and not so scary after all!”
 An animal’s fear is the natural result of repeated negative associations.
 Since many pets only visit the vet when they are sick or need certain regular services, such as vaccines or blood draws, these negative associations often overpower the good ones over time.
 As a result, pets become fearful.

 In recent years, modern veterinary science has provided us with a better understanding of the impact of emotional well-being on your pet’s physical health.
 We feel that reducing or eliminating anxiety for your pet at their vet visit is critically important.
 Fear is a terrible thing for any animal to experience, so at Telford Veterinary Hospital we are dedicated to doing everything in our power to prevent your pet from feeling fearful while in our care.
 It is our goal to have an entire hospital full of patients and clients who are happy, relaxed, and excited to come to see their veterinary friends!

 So, what is the deal with Fear Free?
 It starts with the understanding that all pets are unique; we cater our approach to every patient based on their specific needs and comfort level.
 Check out these Fear Free Techniques we utilize here at TVH!